ghc-proposals/ghc-proposals/proposals/0000-template.rst

 benefits:

 - we can refer to the types in export lists,
-- we get an ambiguity error if another module happens to define a type with the same name,
+- we get an ambiguity error if another module happens to define a type with the same name; this is not the case if using the name of a promoted type directly---"normal" types silently "win", and the promoted type is ignored without an error.
 - we can refer to the types from other modules without having to enable ``{-# DataKinds #-}``

 The second issue is that the value constructors introduced by ``Universe``